• Home

 Nikon Nikkor 800mm f/5.6 ED-IF AIS lens in the 2020s

-Above, offshore in the wilderness using the 800 5.6 AIS.
+Above, offshore in the wilderness using the 800 5.6 ED AIS.
 The 5.5kg lens requires a stable tripod and reliable tripod head.
 Where do you get your hands on this rare manual focus lens in the 2020s?
 KEH USA, Japanese eBay camera sellers.

 Nikon Nikkor 800mm f/5.6 ED-IF AI-S lens, image by Rick Hemi